ai-systems/hybrid_autoregressive_inference/README.md

 Welcome! :)

-Here, you can find the code (`explanation_regeneration_experiment.py`) to reproduce the results obtained by SCAR (Scalable Autoregressive Inference) on the [WorldTree Multi-hop Explanation Regeneration Task](https://github.com/umanlp/tg2019task).
+In this repository, you can find the code (`explanation_regeneration_experiment.py`) to reproduce the results obtained by SCAR (Scalable Autoregressive Inference) on the [WorldTree Multi-hop Explanation Regeneration Task](https://github.com/umanlp/tg2019task).

 **Setup:**